quikkly/android-sdk/README.md

 Skin mySkin = new Skin();
 ```

 The Skin object has properties which can be set - Border, Code, Background colour and also the URL of the image you wish to place in the centre.
-Please see the [Skin](https://developers.quikkly.io/placeholder) object's Javadocs for more details.
+Please see the [Skin](http://docs.quikkly.io/android/0.9.0/render-lib/net/quikkly/android/render/Skin.html) object's Javadocs for more details.

 Then it can be passed as a parameter of the generateActionTag method in the NewActionTagRequest interface.
-The skin can be nil as it will then use the default skin provided by the Quikkly platform, but you are able to use the
+The skin can be nil as it will then use the default [Skin](http://docs.quikkly.io/android/0.9.0/render-lib/net/quikkly/android/render/Skin.html) provided by the Quikkly platform, but you are able to use the

 ```
 Symbol scannable = NewActionTagRequest().generateActionTag(this, actionId, actionValue, tagName, mySkin, accessToken, this);